u2032/wall-t/README.md

 Press ESC to switch to configuration view.

 ### Api notes
-Application currently supports TeamCity API version from 6 to 8.1.
+Application currently supports TeamCity API version from 6 to 8.1 (which are all included in the last version of TeamCity)

 #### 6.0 -> 8.0
 * Support of build types